A marketing qualified lead is like a normal lead, but much, much better.

 An MQL is a lead who likely isn’t ready to buy — yet, but they will respond to being nurtured.

 Moving down the funnel, a sales qualified lead (SQL) is further along in their buyer journey.
 They have specific questions and are ready for some one-on-one time with your sales department.
 Often this is the result of being nurtured by marketing, but they may have entered your sales funnel of their own volition.

-Every company has different criteria for what an MQL and SQL looks like.
+Every company has different criteria for what an MQL and SQL look like.
 What some businesses consider an SQL, others would merely consider an inquiry.
-Even worse, some departments within a single company don’t agree on the difference between the two, which creates disconnect between sales and marketing.
+Even worse, some departments within a single company don’t agree on the difference between the two, which creates a disconnect between sales and marketing.